xamantra/zyte/context.md

 **Directory Safety:** The system includes checks to ensure only actual files (not directories) are served, preventing `EISDIR` errors when users request paths with trailing slashes.

+### Dynamic Sitemap Generation
+The framework automatically generates a dynamic `sitemap.xml` at `/sitemap.xml` based on discovered routes.
+This feature:
+- **Route Discovery**: Automatically includes all routes from the `src/routes/` directory
+- **Root Page**: Always includes the home page (`/`) with highest priority (1.0)
+- **Configurable**: Supports custom URLs, excluded paths, and SEO parameters via `server.config.ts`
+- **SEO Optimized**: Follows sitemap protocol standards with proper XML formatting
+- **Caching**: Sitemap is cached for 1 hour for performance optimization
+- **Auto-detection**: Automatically detects the site's base URL from the request

+**Configuration Options:**
+- `enabled`: Enable/disable sitemap generation (default: true)
+- `baseUrl`: Custom base URL (auto-detected if not provided)
+- `excludePaths`: Array of route paths to exclude from sitemap
+- `customUrls`: Array of custom URLs with specific SEO parameters
+- `defaultChangefreq`: Default change frequency for discovered routes
+- `defaultPriority`: Default priority for discovered routes (0.0 to 1.0)

+### Dynamic Robots.txt Generation
+The framework automatically generates a dynamic `robots.txt` at `/robots.txt` with configurable rules for search engine crawlers.
+This feature:
+- **Default Rules**: Provides sensible default rules for all robots (allow `/`, disallow `/admin/`, `/private/`, `/__zyte_keepalive`)
+- **Sitemap Integration**: Automatically includes reference to the generated sitemap
+- **Configurable**: Supports custom rules for different user agents with allow/disallow paths and crawl delays
+- **SEO Optimized**: Follows robots.txt protocol standards with proper formatting
+- **Caching**: Robots.txt is cached for 1 hour for performance optimization
+- **Auto-detection**: Automatically detects the site's base URL from the request

+**Configuration Options:**
+- `enabled`: Enable/disable robots.txt generation (default: true)
+- `baseUrl`: Custom base URL (auto-detected if not provided)
+- `userAgents`: Array of user agent configurations with allow/disallow rules and crawl delays
+- `sitemap`: Include sitemap reference (default: true)
+- `customRules`: Array of custom robots.txt rules as strings

 ### In-Memory Caching
 The framework implements a configurable in-memory caching layer to reduce render times for frequently accessed pages.
 The cache is a `Map` stored in `src/server.ts`.
 - **Cache Key**: The URL path of the incoming request.